floriankraemer/floriankraemer.github.io/about.markdown

 One of my strengths is the analysis of business processes and to plan the software architecture accordingly.
 Understanding business is, in my opinion, the key to a successful product architecture.
 For that reason, I practice **domain driven design** * pragmatic, not dogmatic * and I think it is the best methodology to capture a holistic understanding of the business domain and to translate it into efficient software.
 I’m also interested in microservices, **event-driven systems** and **distributed systems**, not just on a professional level but also in private.

-My decisions are based on data, if the data can be collected and evaluated.
+My decisions are based on data if the data can be collected and evaluated.
 I’m aware that data is not everything and pragmatism is often required to make the best architectural decision, because architecture is often the challenge of finding the best compromise of different factors.

 Seminars with **Ross Tuck, Matthias Noback** and the work of **Eric Evans** shaped my view on architecture and programming.
 They influenced me and my thinking a lot in a very positive way.